Meet the Council Members

 Kevin Egan is a lifelong resident of the City of New Brunswick, where he resides with his wife, Susan, and their two children, Lindsay and Colin.
 He is a graduate of St. Peter’s Grammar and High Schools, New Brunswick.

 Kevin is a graduate of Rutgers University with a B.A. in Management and Labor Studies.

 Kevin is also a graduate of the IBEW-NECA Certified Apprenticeship Program.
 He is a member of The International Brotherhood of Electrical Workers Local 456.
 He has served on various committees and assignments for the local union which covers approximately 18 counties in New Jersey with inside and outside electricians.
 He is currently a Business Representative and serves as a Trustee on the Pension and Annuity Funds for the local.

 As part of his civic involvement, Kevin has served on the Board of the New Brunswick State Theatre, New Brunswick Parking Authority, the Middlesex County Tax Board and the New Jersey School Development Authority.
 He is also a member of the New Brunswick Elks #324 and the New Brunswick Knights of Columbus Council #257.

 Glenn J. Fleming, Sr., was appointed to the New Brunswick City Council to fill out the term of Councilman Jimmie Cook in July 2012.
 He was elected to a full term on the Council in November 2012.

-Glenn has a B.A. degree in Political Science, with an emphasis in Law and African American Studies from Upsala College in East Orange, NJ.
+Glenn holds a B.A. degree in Political Science, with an emphasis in Law and African American Studies from Upsala College in East Orange, New Jersey.